8 Life Skills You Should Have Before Moving Out

 When you have your first place, cleaning will be your responsibility.
 Set yourself a schedule to make sure you clean routinely.

 You’ll also want to make sure you’re capable of basic home maintenance.
 Your landlord will be responsible for any significant repairs, but you should know how to perform basic tasks like changing light bulbs, fixing a running toilet, or what to do in the event you lose power.

 5. Routine Car Maintenance

-Believe it or not, car maintenance goes further than just getting gas.
-You should know how to pop the hood, change a tire, jumpstart a car, and change the oil (or at the very least know when it’s time to have it changed).
+You should know how to pop the hood, change a tire, jumpstart a car, and change the oil (or at least know when it’s time to have it changed).
 Also, be sure to take your car in for regularly scheduled service.

 6. Budgeting and Paying Your Bills

-Be sure to devise a system for paying your bills.
-Automation is a great way to prevent paying your bills late, but you’ll still need to know when and how much is due as well as how to balance your checkbook or you’ll risk incurring costly overdraft or insufficient funds fees.
+Devise a system for paying your bills.
+Automation can help you pay your bills on time, but you’ll still need to know when and how much is due, as well as how to balance your checkbook or you’ll risk incurring costly overdraft or insufficient funds fees.

 7. Time Management